Clayton County DUI Lawyer - Clayton County DUI Attorney

 A DUI in Clayton County can have serious consequences.
 It is important that you understand your rights and what punishments you are facing.
 In Clayton County, some of the penalties for DUI include community service, probation, loss of driver's license, one year (or more) of jail time, and up to $1000 is fines not including court costs.
 There are also a lot of programs and courses you may have to complete like drug or alcohol counseling, safe driving classes and more.
 It is important to hire the best Georgia DUI Lawyer in your time of need.

-If you are arrested for DUI in Clayton County Georgia, you only have ten business days from the date of your arrest to have your Clayton County DUI Attorney file a request for a hearing to save your driver's license.
+If you are arrested for DUI in Clayton County Georgia, you only have thirty days from the date of your arrest to have your Clayton County DUI Attorney file a request for a hearing or an ignition interlock device to save your driver's license.
 Unless this hearing is requested, you will lose your Georgia Driver's License or privilege to drive on the highways and roads of Georgia.
 You can potentially lose your driver's license for up to 12 months.
 Read more about Georgia ALS Hearings

 The best chance you have to fight these charges and get the minimum sentence is to get Clayton County DUI Lawyer from The Law Office of Richard Lawson.
 We have been working in the DUI field for over 20 years and can advise you better than anyone on how to handle your DUI case.
 Some law firms are general practitioners and will take on any case.
 However, the Law Office of Richard Lawson focuses solely on DUI and driving related offenses, so you know your lawyer is going to know everything there is about Clayton County DUI law.
 You can read about our Georgia DUI Lawyers.